everscale-org/docs/src/Standard/TIP-4/core-description.md

 We all remember that free in the free software stands for freedom and not for zero price.
 The ability to get paid for a software should not be based on restrictions imposed by its license.
 But what it should be based upon then?
 There are several business models for free software non of which really works.
 What works is a business model that is not exactly related to the software itself and therefore can not be attributed to it.
 Such as charging for support or for portions of the software which are closed source.
 It all seems quite unnatural.
 It also prevents one of the major points of free software — an open collaboration of the community around software projects.

-Donald Fischer article title “Open source creators: Red Hat got $34 billion and you got $0.
-Here’s why” [3] is self explanatory.
+Donald Fischer article title «Open source creators: Red Hat got $34 billion and you got $0.
+Here’s why»[^3] is self explanatory.
 IBM has bought a commercial company that was built on top of many developers’ contribution to its code.
 Those developers never got any part out of the value they have created.

 ### **Aligning the incentives**